clevercoderjoy/tik-tak-toe-with-AI/README.md

 - 🟰 MiniMax algorithm for unbeatable ai gameplay
 - 🎉 Win / Draw detection with highlights
 - ⚛️ Used React Portal for better modal rendering and DOM isolation
-- 🪝 Custom hook for local storage that updates data automatically when data changes.
+- 🪝 Custom hook for local storage; lazy-initialization, updates automatically on data changes.

 ---